smorrrs/Shadow-Tactics-Resources/level_guide.md

 Killing an officer triggers allied forces to kill all enemies within an area around them.
 Enemies that you lure into this area will also be killed.

 You can throw a grenade through the castle's front gate if you click to the side of the watchtower in the main courtyard.

+Only the large barrel in the castle courtyard can blow up the depot, the small ones near Okkoto's tent don't affect it.

 Okkoto has the same properties as a samurai, so anything that takes them down will take him down, including Mugen's pistol or an explosive barrel placed at his spawn location before he appears.